Google’s official ranking factor change (Core Web Vitals) went into effect in June 2021.

 The update sparked a lot of controversy about how the web pages will be ranked.
 It’s been over two years since the rollout, but the improvement and development process has not stopped.

 In this article, we will go over the 3 Core Web Vitals metrics, introduce you to the best tools to measure them, and what to do if your site still doesn’t pass the CWV.
 We regularly update this article with the latest news from Google regarding Core Web Vitals.

-What are Google’s Core Web Vitals?
+What are Google’s Core Web Vitals (CWV)?

 The main goal of these signals is to provide the best experience for users when they are on the Web.

-It’s going to be a combination of Google’s existing search signals like mobile-friendliness, safe-browsing, HTTPS, intrusive interstitial guidelines, and Core Web Vitals.
+Core Web Vitals are a part of a Page Experience Update, a combination of Google’s existing search signals like mobile-friendliness, safe-browsing, HTTPS, intrusive interstitial guidelines, and Core Web Vitals.

 3 Core Web Vitals Metrics Explained

 Let’s go over 3 Core Web Vitals metrics and what they mean.

 - LCP stands for Largest Contentful Paint.
 This metric measures your page’s speed in terms of the largest element that appears on the site– image, video, animation, or text.